 Studies show that the average homeowner makes one claim every nine years.
 That means that most are inexperienced and unfamiliar with the process.
 Even worse, most don’t know what they are covered for.
 In fact, 40% of people surveyed are not sure if they have enough coverage to replace items lost in the event of a natural disaster.

-Natural disasters like Hurricane Michael are a stark reminder to all homeowners that what you don’t know about your insurance policy can hurt you when it’s time file an insurance claim for damages.
-If you must file a claim for your damages, here is what you need to know.
+For Florida residents, natural disasters like Hurricane Michael are an eye-opening reminder that what you don’t know about your insurance policy can hurt you when its time file an insurance claim.
+If the last time you even thought about your insurance coverage was when you signed up for it, you need to know these five things:

 2. Hurricane Deductibles Are Separate

 Your insurance policy requires you pay a “deductible” – a portion of the claim that you are responsible for if your home or business suffers a covered loss.
 Hurricane deductibles are separate and typically range from 1 % to 5% of the home’s value.

 Did you know flooding is usually not covered by a standard homeowners insurance policy?
 This is true even if the flooding was due to a hurricane.
 If you have a home or business in a federal flood zone, you were probably required to purchase coverage through the National Flood Insurance Program but it’s estimated that 75% of people lack proper flood coverage.

 The first step in making sure your home or business is covered is by assessing your food risk.
 FEMA provides a great tool to determine if purchasing a flood insurance policy makes sense based on where you live.

 4. What’s Excluded

 Understand what is covered by your policy is important but so is understand what is not covered.
 This can help you spot coverage gaps and ensure you have the right policies in place with the right coverage amounts.